exactly-once/Home/content/docs/idempotency-is-not-enough.md

 The only way to cope with duplicates is by making sure we can test message equality at the business level.
 This can be achieved by modeling messages as immutable facts or intents with **unique identity** rather than values (3).

-This can be done if we assume that `FireAt` message gets extends with e.g. `AttemptId` property that than gets passed to the `Hit` event.
+If we extend `FireAt` message with `AttemptId` property (unique for each logical try the player makes) it can be used as a identifier for the `Hit` event.
 With that in place `LeaderBoard` logic becomes:

 ``` C#
 void Handle(Hit message)